POETSII/tinsel/README.md

 assumes that the size of the struct is less than or equal to the maximum message size.

+There is also support for bulk sending and receving of messages.
+For bulk receiving, `recvBulk` and `recvMsgs` generalise `recv` and `recvMsg` respectively.
+For bulk sending, enable the `useSendBuffer` member variable, and call `flush` to ensure that messages actually get sent.

 ```cpp
 // Receive multiple max-sized messages (blocking)
 void HostLink::recvBulk(int numMsgs, void* msgs);